MicrosoftDocs/defender-docs/defender-office-365/office-365-ti.md

 ### Automated investigation and response

 Use automated investigation and response (AIR) capabilities to save time and effort correlating content, devices, and people at risk from threats in your organization.
 AIR processes can begin whenever certain alerts are triggered, or when started by your security operations team.
-To learn more, see [automated investigation and response in Office 365](air-examples.md).
+To learn more, see [Automated investigation and response (AIR) examples in Microsoft Defender for Office 365 Plan 2](air-examples.md).

 ## Threat intelligence widgets